abhi3700/My_Learning-Rust/README.md

 #### Trait

 - A trait is a collection of methods that are defined for an unknown type: `Self`.
 They can access other methods declared in the same trait.
+- "Indeed, traits are more like interfaces than classes.
+You don't store "fields" or "data" in a trait, you describe functionality in it.
+You would put your data in another type declaration, like a struct or an enum.
+Then you would externally implement your trait for that struct or enum, etc. In order to achieve a true object-oriented style, you'll need to use traits and you want to compose them in a way that allows them to be used as "trait objects".
+This means that each fn in the trait needs to have &self of &mut self, basically "getters" and "setters" for your "object"."

 - `&self` - used as getter
 - `&mut self` - used as setter